Psifi-Solutions/csrf-csrf/example/react/README.md

 ```
 from the same directory.

+#### Docker Watch Mode

+If you want to make changes to the backend and have them update automatically whilst running with Docker, make sure to run `npm run watch` within `backend` from a terminal.
+Changes will be applied without needing to rebuild or restart the container.

+For the client, the Vite watch mode is enabled by default.
+Any changes made to the client will be replicated in the container, hot reloading will work as expected.

 ### Without Docker

 By default Docker is much easier, however you can run without Docker.